GLP-1 Agonists in Australia: The New Frontier in Weight Management

 In Australia:

-Ozempic is available on the Pharmaceutical Benefits Scheme (PBS) for type 2 diabetes, costing approximately $42.50 per month with a concession card or $130-$160 without PBS subsidy
+Ozempic is available on the Pharmaceutical Benefits Scheme (PBS) for type 2 diabetes.

 Wegovy (the higher-dose version specifically for weight management) was registered by the TGA in June 2023 but is not yet PBS-listed for obesity, meaning patients pay the full price of approximately $380-$430 per month